 While Benchmade should be your go-to if you have the money, the Kershaw Blur, gives you a sleek and simple design as well as comfort and utility all in one package.

 Specs for the Kershaw Blur:

-It's made from 6061-T6 Anondized Aluminum and comes with a speed safe opener for additional safety.
+The blade made from 6061-T6 Anondized aluminum and comes with a speed safe opener for additional safety.
 This is important if you plan on keeping it in your pocket every day.

 The Benchmade 940 Osborne is the cream of the crop.
 In fact, we feature this knife in a detailed breakdown right here.
 Benchmade has made it’s mark by having some of the top quality pocket knives on the market and the 940 Osborne is no different.
 While price is always a factor, equally important is the quality of the knife.

 • Overall Length: 7.87 Inches• Blade Length: 3.4 Inches• Blade Type: Reverse Tanto• Blade Material: S30V Stainless• Rockwell Hardness: 58-60 HRC• Handle Material: G-10• Weight: 2.65 oz.

 The 940 is by far one of the higher quality knives on our list, but it comes with a higher price tag as a result.
 It’s a premium folder that comes equipped with a pocket clip on one side, making it ideal for everyday carry.

 It has a 3.4 inch stainless steel blade with an ambidextrous thumb stud which makes this a great option if you are a lefty.
 When extended the knife measures 7.87 inches from top to bottom.